Arab Thought Foundation (2007-present):

 Al Maymouna Education (2020-2024):

 During Phase IV, TAMAM secured new funding for five years from Al Maymouna Education through a partnership with the Center for Civic Engagement and Community Service at the American University of Beirut that aims to organizationally develop their schools in Berkayel and Al Fakiha, which serve vulnerable Syrian refugees.

-During Phase IV, the TAMAM Omani coaches, Dr. Ali AlBulushi, Dr. Abdullah Ambusaidi and Mr. Khalid Al Bassami, secured a generous research grant from The Research Council in Oman to study the factors influencing Omani school-based education reform.
+During Phase IV, the TAMAM Omani coaches, Dr. Ali AlBulushi, Dr. Abdullah Ambusaidi and Mr. Khalid Al Bassami, secured a generous research grant from Oman Ministry of Higher Education Research & Innovation to study the factors influencing Omani school-based education reform.
 The grant is to investigate the factors that affect the implementation of educational reform based on the TAMAM model in the Omani context.
 It is worth noting that this achievement meets the TAMAM strategic goals related to research and sustainability.
 Three new schools will travel the TAMAM School Improvement Journey and the coaches will evaluate the impact on the school teams.